LiangdeLI/LiangdeLI.github.io/_pages/about.md

 [Curriculum Vitae](files/Curriculum_Vitae_of_Liangde_Li.pdf)

 Liangde Li is a M.S. student in Computer Science at University of California San Diego, working in [ADALab](https://adalabucsd.github.io/index.html), advised by [Prof. Arun Kumar](https://cseweb.ucsd.edu/~arunkk/).
-His main interest in in Machine Learning Systems(MLsys).
+His main interest is in Machine Learning Systems(MLsys).
 He obtained B.Eng. in Mechatronic Engineering and B.S. in Computer Science with frst-class honours from the University of New South Wales in Sydney, Australia.
-During undergraduate study, he worked in rUNSWift robot soccor team to compete in RoboCup competition.
+During undergraduate study, he worked in rUNSWift robot soccor team to compete in RoboCup competition Standard Platform League.

 Education
 ======
-* B.Eng.(Hons) in Mechatronic Engineering, University of New South Wales, Sydney, Australia, 2020
+* B.Eng.(Hons) in Mechatronic Engineering, University of New South Wales, 2020
-* B.S. in Computer Science, University of New South Wales, Sydney, Australia, 2020
+* B.S. in Computer Science, University of New South Wales, 2020
 * M.S. in Computer Science, University of California San Diego, 2022 (expected)

 Publication